Vinooj/knowledgeGraph/README_OLLAMA.md

 rm -rf output/ cache/ logs/

-# GraphRAG looks at Ollama to create text embeddings
+# GraphRAG requires nomic-embed-text model for text embeddings
 ollama pull nomic-embed-text

 # Note: I was able to run it locally on my mackbook with